Edward Nicholas

 Sir Edward Nicholas (4 April 1593 – 1669) was an English officeholder and politician who served as Secretary of State to Charles I and Charles II.
 He also sat in the House of Commons at various times between 1621 and 1629.

 He served as secretary to Edward la Zouche and the Duke of Buckingham in the Admiralty and became a clerk of the Privy Council.
 He supported the Royalist cause in the English Civil War and accompanied the court into exile, before assuming the post of Secretary of State on the Restoration.

-Life
+Early life and education

 Nicholas was the eldest son of John Nicholas of a Wiltshire family.
-He was educated at Salisbury grammar school, Winchester College, and Queen's College, Oxford.
+He was educated at Salisbury Grammar School, Winchester College, and The Queen's College, Oxford.

+Career

 After studying law at the Middle Temple, in 1618 Nicholas became secretary to Edward la Zouche, 11th Baron Zouche, lord warden and admiral of the Cinque Ports.
 In 1621 he was elected as a Member of Parliament for Winchelsea.
 He was re-elected as one of the Members for Winchelsea in 1624 for what became known as the Happy Parliament.

 Nicholas kept diaries of all the parliaments in which he sat.
 When Zouche resigned his office of lord warden to the Duke of Buckingham, the Duke, upon Zouche's recommendation, on 9 December 1624 appointed Nicholas as his secretary for the business of the Cinque Ports.
 In 1625 Nicholas became the first holder of the office of Secretary to the Admiralty; shortly afterwards he was appointed an extra clerk of the privy council, with duties relating to Admiralty business.
 In 1628 he was elected a Member for Dover and sat until 1629, when King Charles decided to rule without parliament and in the event did so for eleven years.
 Appended to a copy of Charles's speech at the dissolution of this parliament on 10 March 1629 is a poem of twenty-four verses in Nicholas's hand, beginning: